Antonio de Ulloa: Later years

 In 1778, Ulloa commanded the last great treasure fleet that sailed between Cádiz and Veracruz.
 During the return voyage, he observed the total solar eclipse of 1778, a subject on which he corresponded with the French astronomer Pierre Charles Le Monnier.
 Ulloa later published his observations of the eclipse in a book printed in Madrid and, in abbreviated form, in an article in the Philosophical Transactions of the Royal Society.
 In 1779, King Charles III promoted Ulloa to teniente general de la Armada ("lieutenant general of the Navy", equivalent to the modern rank of vice admiral).

 As part of the Spanish campaign against Great Britain during the American Revolution, Ulloa was commanded to sail to the Azores, where he was to protect Spanish vessels and attack British merchant ships passing through the area.
-Ulloa's fleet met with little success in that mission and he left for Spain ten days earlier than instructed, due to lack to supplies and the poor condition of some of his ships.
+Ulloa's fleet met with little success on that mission, and he left for Spain 10 days earlier than instructed due to a lack of supplies and the poor condition of some of his ships.
 After Ulloa arrived in Cádiz in October of 1779, he was ordered to help prevent the British navy from relieving the British garrison during the Siege of Gibraltar.
 After judging that the ships under his command could not endure the prevailing weather conditions, he asked to be relieved of responsibility for that mission.

-The previous events in the Azores led to formal charges of dereliction of duty against Ulloa and two captains under his command, Pedro de Leyba and Manuel Núñez Gaona.
+The previous events in the Azores led to formal charges of dereliction of duty against Ulloa and two of his captains, Pedro de Leyba and Manuel Núñez Gaona.
 The drawn-out proceedings ended with their definitive acquittal by the Consejo Supremo de Guerra (the supreme court of military justice for the Spanish Empire, presided by King Charles III) in February of 1782.
-Ulloa was later appointed as chief of operations of the Navy, a position that he occupied until his death in 1795.
+Ulloa was later appointed chief of operations of the Navy, a position he held until he died in 1795.